 Cocaine Possession

 Cocaine is a powdery, potent stimulant derived from the leaves of the South American coca plant.
 Under federal law and the law of all states, possession of any amount of cocaine without a prescription is a crime.
-Possessing crack cocaine (a form of cocaine that is processed even further than powder cocaine, to achieve a cheaper version) carries heavier penalties under federal and some state laws.
-For more information on state laws dealing with cocaine possession, see Drug Possession Laws.
+Possessing crack cocaine (a form of cocaine that is processed even further than powder cocaine, to achieve a cheaper version) carries stiffer penalties under federal and some state laws.

-Federal law includes cocaine in its list of narcotic drugs that have a potential for abuse and dependency, but have some medical utility (Schedule II drugs).
-(21 USC § 802.)
-The law (The Controlled Substances Act) is broadly worded to encompass any derivative of or extract from coca leaves.
+Cocaine is illegal under federal and state laws.
+Federal law includes cocaine in its list of Schedule II narcotic drugs that have a high potential for abuse and dependency and limited accepted medical use.
+The Controlled Substances Act is broadly worded to encompass any derivative of or extract from coca leaves.
 In fact, the law includes coca leaves themselves as among the "narcotic" cocaine drugs listed.
+Many state laws have a similar definition to federal law.

 Possession of Cocaine

-While we are all familiar with the colloquial definition of the word "possession" (meaning having, owning, or controlling), the term has a different meaning under the law.
+While we are all familiar with the colloquial definition of "possession" (meaning having, owning, or controlling), the term has a different legal meaning.

-A person illegally possesses cocaine if he or she knowingly has cocaine on his or her person (such as in a pocket) or under his or her personal, physical control (for example, in a purse).
-Knowingly means that the person with the cocaine knew that he or she had the drug on them and knew it was illegal.
+A person illegally possesses cocaine if they knowingly have cocaine on their person (such as in a pocket) or under their personal, physical control (for example, in a purse).
+Knowingly means that the person with the cocaine knew that they had the drug on them and knew it was illegal.
 So, if someone takes a box labeled baking soda and has no knowledge or reason to know that the box actually contains cocaine, that person does not knowingly possess cocaine.
 This is the simplest, most obvious form of possession.

 • a home, vehicle, business, or other property owned or rented by the individual